 This cover will fit a vintage Featherweight sewing machine.
 Or a modern toaster.
-Start with a fat quarter and a 4.5" WOF for a vintage Featherweight.
+Start with a fat quarter and a 4.5" WOF (width of fabric).
 For a larger machine, measure around the machine at the widest point, divide in half and add 3 inches for your width measurement.
 Measure from the bottom, up over the top and down the back for your height.
-You may add 1/2" to this, For a small machine like the FW, a fat quarter is just a but too short, so adding a 4.5" strip at the bottom will give you a nice, 2 inch lined border on the bottom.
+You may add 1/2" to this, For a small machine like the FW, a fat quarter is just a bit too short, so adding a 4.5" strip at the bottom will give you a nice, 2 inch lined border on the bottom.
 Start by stitching a 1/4" seam along one long side of the WOF strip; cut the strip in half, so the pieces are 20-22" long.

 Detail of edge stitching.

 Turn stitched edges under and press wrong sides together along the stitched line on the WOF strip.
-Then place right sides to wrong side of the fat quarter along the longest side (it should be about 20-21 inches after being squared up).
+Then place (unstitched) right sides to wrong side of the fat quarter along the longest side (it should be about 20-21 inches after being squared up).
 Stitch a quarter inch seam on both sides.
 Trim excess.
 See following photos for details.

 Set the seams.